akauppi/GroundLevel-firebase-es/ci/README.md

 #### The central `CI-builder` project

-This project can be used not only across the target environments, but also across *web app projects* that a single team, or company, is responsible for.
+This project can be used not only across the target environments, but also across all *web app projects* that a single team, or company, is responsible for.

 - It's good to find all (non-deploying) CI tasks in one place
 - Access to it can be provided to all developers (to set up new test runs, or modify existing ones)